infojam-james/Test-Cases/Investigations/Reviewing-an-Investigation/investigations-7.md

 >**YorSafety: Investigation questions completed - awaiting review**

 >This investigation has been completed by the Case Lead.
-Please review and either finalise or return to the Case Lead to make amendments.
+Please review and either finalise (which will alert the AD to authorise) or return to the Case Lead to make amendments (remembering to re-open the investigation)

 ##Concurrent Expected Results